lgorissen/k4d/lab 2/README.md

 So, on minikube, our app is accessible on:

-http://10.0.2.15:32735/ -- via the Kubernetes Cluster IP http://10.105.67.164:8080/ -- via the Service IP
-http://172.17.0.6:8080/ -- via the Pod IP
+http://10.0.2.15:32735/ -- via the Kubernetes Cluster IP http://10.105.67.164:8080/ -- via the internal service IP, which works from any node in the cluster (hence, also on your minikube machine) http://172.17.0.6:8080/ -- via the Pod IP

 In a comercial Cloud's Kubernetes environment, all of the above IPs will normally not be publicly accessible.
-The Service IP will normally have an External IP, that will be.
+The Service IP will normally have an External IP, that will be accessible as that is the only right route for your App's clients.

+** Often, trouble shooting a Pod starts with determining whether it can be accessed.
+For a real good analysis, you need to master the Kubernetes networking.
+Spend some time on it! **